equk/windows/README.md

 Scripts feature ability to disable various Microsoft technologies / services which can be considered to spy or report on users of the Operating System. eg: Telemetry, Problem Steps Recorder, Application Impact Telemetry, Customer Experience Improvement Program, Geolocation, Biometric Information, Browser History ...

-Also 'cleanup' folder features scripts to remove Microsoft OneDrive & move components relating to indexing or information within files (Cortana), reporting & information gathering.
+Also 'cleanup' folder features scripts to remove Microsoft OneDrive & move components relating to indexing of information within files (Cortana), reporting & information gathering.

 Some other Useful scripts in the windows 10 folder: